Skipping-rope rhyme: Counting rhymes

-Another rendition substitutes, "teddy bear" for "butterfly.
+Another rendition substitutes, "teddy bear" for "butterfly".
 This can be dated no earlier than the early 20th century, to the term of Theodore Roosevelt.

-In another skipping rhyme, once the alphabet finishes, participants continue with numbers until skipper catches rope.
-It is natural for participants to use the letter that the skipper lost on and to use it to find someone's name following the rule of either best friend or boyfriend, depending on what is chosen in the beginning.
+In another skipping rhyme, once the alphabet finishes, participants continue with numbers until the skipper catches the rope.
+It is natural for participants to use the letter that the skipper lost on and to use it to find someone's name following the rule of either best friend or boyfriend, depending on what is chosen at the beginning.